hias222/ansibleswim/roles/webcam/Readme.md

 ## use v4l2rtspserver

-this tool generates rtsp stream out of usb or csi webcam.
+* this tool generates rtsp stream out of usb or csi webcam.
 The latenz is around 0.5s - 1s
+* see details in tasks main.yml [role](tasks/main.yml)

 ## uv4l use webrtc